 Finding Strength to Make Sunshine

-A few years ago, I went to a yoga retreat in Bali.
-(I had earned just enough money publishing an essay to afford the trip.)
+In 2013, I went to a yoga retreat in Bali.
+(I had earned just enough money publishing an essay to afford the trip.
+I am proud of the Eat, Pray, Love of the moment.)
 I knew searching for Ganesha would be a part of my Bali experience.
 He was everywhere.
 I was amazed when I saw Ganesha as I walked into the space where my yoga retreat was being held.
 A giant stone statue stood before me at the side of the stairs leading to the compound’s dining area.
-As is the Balinese way, statues of gods were placed throughout the property.
 My heart danced when Ganesha greeted me.
 Outside of temples.
 Inside shops.
 With street vendors.
 Sometimes he danced.
 Sometimes he was reclined.
 Sometimes he was carrying an axe.
 Sometimes he had many arms.
-Sometimes he rode a rat.
-My search was fueled by my intense desire to remove obstacles, or at least understand them more deeply.
-I also felt like I was beginning something – change was happening – and I wanted to understand that more deeply.
-Ganesha seemed to hold the key to all that.
+Sometimes he rode a mouse.
+My search was fueled by my intense desire to remove obstacles, or at least understand them.
+I was beginning something – change was happening.
+Ganesha held a key.

 I found Ganesha in the monkey forest.
-Amidst cheeky monkeys trying to steal food from my small purse.
+Amidst cheeky monkey families trying to steal food from my small purse.
 “The grandpa of the monkey forest” sold me a small, delicate watercolor Ganesha that he had painted.
-The kind man told me his personal story, the story of Ganesha, and the stories of the monkeys.
-This Ganesha was still joyfully rotund but also tiny and precise.
+He told me his personal story, the story of Ganesha, and the stories of the monkeys that interjected themselves into our conversation.
+This Ganesha was joyfully rotund and also tiny and precise.
 He possessed a certain amount of cunning.
 Some scholars point to Ganesha as both remover and creator of obstacles.
-I thought that a block could be both a crisis and an opportunity.
+A block can be both a crisis and an opportunity.
 I thought about the connection between my ego and obstacles.
-Does that mean the obstacle is removed?
+What does it mean that an obstacle is removed?
 Perhaps removing obstacles is simply a question of perspective and letting go?
 Maybe we can just ask to see obstacles differently, and a new understanding will come?

 I kept searching and found Ganesha in an artsy boutique.
-I was immediately drawn to the wooden statues that sat inside the shop.
-There were statues of Balinese dancers in intricate poses, so detailed you could see their eyelashes batting and hands gently caressing the air.
-There were elegant painted wooden eggs.
+There were statues of Balinese dancers in intricate poses.
+There were elegant wooden eggs.
+There were tin boxes with festive tassles.
 There were also statues of Ganesha.
 I gravitated to the beautiful wooden statue of Ganesha, sitting powerfully on the petals of a lotus.
-Brilliantly colored in regal shades and brushed in gold, this Ganesha brought beauty to his story.
-His fist held an axe with certainty.
-There was a force in his grip as if to cut through the densest jungle.
-In him, I saw a connection between beauty and strength.
-In him, I saw hope that no obstacle was too great.
+Brilliantly colored in regal shades and brushed in gold His fist held an axe with certainty.
+His grip, forceful enough to cut through the densest jungle.
+I saw a connection between beauty and strength.
+I found hope that no obstacle was too great.
+I learned that maybe even obstacles can be beautiful.

-Today, I am still surrounded in Ganesha’s loving embrace.
+Many years later, I am still surrounded in Ganesha’s loving embrace.
 Just as he was quietly present in the Balinese landscape, he is all around me now.
+The program from my wedding ceremony.
 Pictures on my walls.
-Figures on my nightstand.
-A necklace in a velvet bag in my purse.
+Figures on my bookshelf.
+A necklace in a small velvet purse that held my grandmother’s pearls.
 Removing obstacles.
-Blessing my beginnings.
+Blessing beginnings.
 Helping me find the strength to make sunshine.

 One Reply to “Finding Strength to Make Sunshine”